Skip to main content

 Creating a property manually

-Create properties manually when you need to add a location that isn’t in your imported parcel data—for example, a new structure not yet in assessor records, or a location you need to track for a specific workflow.
+Create a property when you need to add a location that isn’t in your imported parcel data — for example, a new structure not yet in assessor records, or a location you need to track for a specific workflow.

 1